Modeling and Simulation of Chemo-Elasto-Plastically Coupled Battery Active Particles: Conclusion and Outlook

 \subsection{Outlook}

 To further extend the theory originating from this work, numerous paths can be taken.
-We consider the following ones to be especially interesting: \begin{itemize} \item Previous research pointed towards the usage of nano-wires as electrode geometry.
+We consider the following ones to be especially interesting: \begin{itemize} \item Due to the usage of the chemical potential as solution variable and the corresponding code structure, first introduced for the phase-separating material lithium iron phosphate in~\cite{castelli2021efficient}, we can add a Cahn--Hilliard approach for the phase-separation phenomena of aSi which is observed by~\cite{uxa2019on}. \item Previous research pointed towards the usage of nanowires as electrode geometry.
 The reason lies in the observation that lower electrode sizes decrease occurring stresses and plastic deformations.
 This is in agreement with the results of decreasing stresses for smaller particle radii.
-Still, a study of various nano-wire shaped electrode geometries is a reasonable application for the derived model and the proposed implementation scheme. \item Fracture and SEI formation typically occur in aSi anode particles~\cite{kolzenberg2022chemo-mechanical}.
-Both have been considered previously, see, e.g.~\cite{kolzenberg2022chemo-mechanical, di-leo2014cahn-hilliard-type, schoof2022parallelization}, and should be included in future extensions of this work, to better capture the physical behavior of the anode particles. \item A paper published recently by several of the authors~\cite{schoof2023simulation}, introduced an efficient scheme to compute particle deformation behavior when contact between particles or walls is introduced.
-A study of the elasto-plastic material behavior derived in this work, in combination with the obstacle, could provide further insight into the mechanics of anode materials during charging and discharging. \item Finally, a more robust and scalable solver can be developed to provide additional speedup compared to the currently used LU-decomposition when using MPI parallelization. \end{itemize}
+Still, a study of various nanowire shaped electrode geometries is a reasonable application for the derived model and the proposed implementation scheme. \item Fracture and SEI formation typically occur in aSi anode particles~\cite{kolzenberg2022chemo-mechanical}.
+Both have been considered previously, see, e.g.~\cite{kolzenberg2022chemo-mechanical, di-leo2014cahn-hilliard-type, schomburg2023characterization}, and should be included in future extensions of this work, to better capture the physical behavior of the anode particles. \item A paper published recently by several of the authors~\cite{schoof2023simulation}, introduced an efficient scheme to compute particle deformation behavior when contact between particles or walls is introduced.
+A study of the elasto-plastic material behavior derived in this work, in combination with the obstacle, could provide further insight into the mechanics of anode materials during charging and discharging. \item An integration of the Butler--Volmer condition into the external boundary condition for the lithium flux is of further interest to consider additional surface boundary reactions. \item Finally, a more robust and scalable solver can be developed to provide additional speedup compared to the currently used LU-decomposition when using MPI parallelization~\cite{schoof2022parallelization}.
+Further consideration can also be given to the matrix-free concept of \texttt{deal.ii} \cite{arndt2021deal-ii, castelli2019efficient} and other solvers like PARDISO~\cite{schenk2011pardiso}. \end{itemize}